 The Home Office felt confident in issuing unlawful advice as it had the assurance of ACPO that Chief Constables would not raise any objections.

 That was in 2004.
 The Home Office guidance has been declared unlawful in the High Court and has been withdrawn.
 Yet still we see Staffordshire and some other forces plotting to reduce injury pension payments, contrary to the law of the land.
 The current Staffordshire Chief Constable Jane Sawyers hands over her baton to none other than Gareth Morgan on the 19th June.
 Gareth Morgan, as we have mentioned in an earlier blog, comes from that other hotbed of injury pension abuse, Avon and Somerset.
 His well-fed and self-satisfied frame should fit in well in Staffordshire.
-We can count on him to endorse the proposed unlawful mass review program.

 The next time you read an ACPO level press release about the hard work of the emergency services, please remember the true thought processes of certain people who, behind the cameras, commit the most vile disservice to those who protect this country.